nice-devone/nice-cxone-mobile-sdk-ios/docs/cs-rich-content-messages.md

 1. **Always Include Postbacks**: Always send the postback value when responding to rich content interactions
 2. **Proper Rendering**: Ensure your UI can properly render all supported rich content types
 3. **Button States**: For Quick Replies, disable buttons after selection since they should only be used once
+4. **Time Picker States**: Only allow slot selection on the most recent time picker message; display earlier ones as read-only
-4. **Error Handling**: Handle scenarios where rich content can't be displayed properly
+5. **Error Handling**: Handle scenarios where rich content can't be displayed properly

 ## Related Resources